-- 3. Preparation and Participation.
+- 1. Preparation and Participation.
 Board members will prepare for Board and committee meetings and will participate productively in discussions, always within the boundaries of discipline established by the Board.
-Each member will contribute his or her own knowledge, values, skills and expertise to the Board's efforts to fulfill its responsibilities. - 3.
+Each member will contribute his or her own knowledge, values, skills and expertise to the Board's efforts to fulfill its responsibilities. - 2.
 Members as Individuals.
 The Chief Executive Officer is accountable only to the Board as an organization, and not to individual Board members.
 Accordingly, the relationship between the Chief Executive Officer and individual members of the Board, including the Board chair, is collegial, not hierarchical. - 3.
 Voluntarism.
-As the functioning and success of the organization depend largely on the involvement and dedication of volunteers, all Board members are required to serve as volunteers on committees. - 3.
+As the functioning and success of the organization depend largely on the involvement and dedication of volunteers, all Board members are required to serve as volunteers on committees. - 4.
 Members in Good Standing.
-As Board members are trustees representing the organization within its professional community, members are expected to remain in good standing within the pharmacy community. - Meeting Attendance.
-Each Board Member is expected to attend and to fully participate in regularly scheduled meetings of the Board, as well as meetings of the membership as defined in the Bylaws. - Director's Exit Planning Responsibilities.
+As Board members are trustees representing the organization within its professional community, members are expected to remain in good standing within the pharmacy community. - 5.
+Meeting Attendance.
+Each Board Member is expected to attend and to fully participate in regularly scheduled meetings of the Board, as well as meetings of the membership as defined in the Bylaws. - 6.
+Director's Exit Planning Responsibilities.
 Each Director is responsible for the following when their term is finishing: - a.
-Encouraging and mentoring the future director to succeed them. - b.
-Ensuring the familiarization of the new director with the APC website and how to navigate the Board Portal. - c.
-Emphasizing the new director is responsible for familiarizing his/her self with all the documents in the group pages of the Board portal, particularly the Bylaws and Governance Policies of APC.
+Encouraging and mentoring the future director to succeed them. - Emphasizing the new director is responsible for familiarizing his/her self with all the documents in the orientation packet, particularly the Bylaws and Governance Policies of APC. - Conveying personal perspectives on the mission and vision of APC, as well as historical perspectives and the continual need for new and innovative thinking.

 - d.
-Conveying personal perspectives on the mission and vision of APC, as well as historical perspectives and the continual need for new and innovative thinking. - e.
-Ensuring the new director has all the information he/she needs from staff, including dates of Board training and Board meetings and roles and responsibilities of Board Directors and committee members. - 3.
+Ensuring the new director has all the information he/she needs from staff, including dates of Board training and Board meetings and roles and responsibilities of Board Directors and committee members. - 7.
 Removal.
 As Board contemplation, deliberation and decision-making are processes that require wholeness, collaboration and participation, any Board members that do not attend and participate in a majority of all Board meetings may be removed from the Board as described within the APC Bylaws.